alex9311/Web-Data-Management/report.md

 `/movies/movie[genre = "Crime"and (contains(actor/last_name,"Johansson") or contains(actor/first_name,"Johansson"))]`

 This xPath query is used in an xQuery expression which formats the relevant movies into something we can pop into our small static html wrapper.
 The wrapper includes things like the DOCTYPE declaration, includes, and `<html>`,`<head>`, and `<body>` tags.
-This xPath expression can be seen in the get_xquery() function, in [the same file](apps/movies/queries/get_movie_list.php) as linked above.
+The xQuery expression wraps the returned information in the appropriate `<div>` tags and labels.
+The complete expression can be seen in the get_xquery() function [here](apps/movies/queries/get_movie_list.php).

 We ensured that the file output page was XHTML standard approved by running it through [W3 markup validation service](https://validator.w3.org/).

 ##### Showing Full Description of the Movie On Click
 We used a small Javascript function that toggles the html `style="display:none"` attribute.
-We added the attribute and the onclick that calls the javascript function in our xQuery query.
+We added the attribute and the onclick that calls the javascript function in our xQuery expression.
 One issue we ran into was that we were unable to add an `href="#"` to make the title clickable in xQuery, so we formatted that with css afterwards.

 Below is a screenshot of our application's query result page with two movies, one of which has been expanded out by the user clicking the title.
 The description can be toggled to be shown or hidden for any individual movie by clicking the title.
 ![movie list screenshot](resources/movie_list_screenshot.png)